-In the past decade, the NIH Office of Research on Women's Health (ORWH) has stimulated novel interdisciplinary research through funding initiatives such as the BIRCWH program.
+In the past twenty-years, the NIH Office of Research on Women's Health (ORWH) has stimulated novel interdisciplinary research through funding initiatives such as the BIRCWH program.
 The goal of this initiative is to increase the number and skills of investigators through a mentored research and career development experience leading to an independent interdisciplinary scientific career that will benefit the health of women.
 Interdisciplinary research could provide an opportunity for not just medical specialties but also researchers in dentistry, pharmacy, nursing, biotechnology, social sciences, anthropology, genetics, and other disciplines, representing different perspectives and areas of expertise, to work together in a mutually beneficial collaboration to advance women's health.

 The Emory BIRCWH Program